Nikola Milenković

 Nikola Milenković (Никола Миленковић, /sh/; born 12 October 1997) is a Serbian professional footballer who plays as a centre-back for club Nottingham Forest and the Serbia national team.

 Club career

 Early career

 Milenković grew up in Bele Vode, a neighbourhood of Belgrade where his family lived.
-After a successful trial, he was enrolled in the academy roster of OFK Žarkovo.
-Milenković had an excellent start to his youth career, as he surpassed his teammates in both training and games.
-OFK Žarkovo's youth coach Nikola Jelić observed his attributes and recommended him to FK Teleoptik – a farm club of FK Partizan – where then-15-year-old Milenković would go on to sign for after a successful trial.
+After a successful trial, he was enrolled in the academy roster of Žarkovo.
+Milenković had an excellent start to his youth career, as he surpassed his teammates in both training and games. Žarkovo's youth coach Nikola Jelić observed his attributes and recommended him to Teleoptik – a farm club of Partizan – where then-15-year-old Milenković would go on to sign for after a successful trial.
 Later, Milenković was among thirty other youth players who were approved to come for trials with Partizan.
 Only five passed, and he was one of them.

 Partizan

 2015–16 season

 Passing the youth categories of Partizan, Milenković moved to Teleoptik on loan in the 2015–16 season.
 At the beginning of 2016, he joined the first team of Partizan under coach Ivan Tomić and signed a five-year contract, but also stayed with Teleoptik on dual registration until the end of season.
 Several days after debuting for U19 national team, Milenković made his debut for Partizan in a SuperLiga match against Mladost Lučani played on 10 April 2016.
 He started in a match against Čukarički in round 32 of the same season and received a red card for a brutal foul on Petar Bojić, which resulted in a suspension for the next four matches.
 Milenković scored his first senior goal for Partizan in the last fixture of the 2015–16 Serbian SuperLiga, against Vojvodina, which was the hundredth goal of the club for the season.